-Recognizing the heightened pressures being confronted by Ontario's health care workers and other critical support staff working in the province's hospitals, the OHA has put together a number of easily accessible mental health resources from various leading sources (international, national and provincial), such as the World Health Organization and the Centers for Disease Control and Prevention (CDC) in the U.S, as well as a number of resources from Ontario hospitals.
+Recognizing the heightened pressures being confronted by Ontario's healthcare workers and other critical support staff working in the province's hospitals, the OHA has compiled a number of mental health resources that healthcare workers can easily access, along with resources for leaders and organizations.

 These are only some examples of available resources.
-Members can send additional suggestions for posting to email@example.com.
+Members can email additional suggestions to firstname.lastname@example.org.

-The Centre for Addiction and Mental Health offers information and suggestions about how best to cope during this difficult time on their COVID-19 Resource Page.
+The Centre for Addiction and Mental Health offers information and suggestions about how best to cope through the COVID-19 pandemic on their COVID-19 Resource Page.
 Coping tools related to stress and anxiety, loss, grief and healing, stigma and prejudice as well as quarantine and isolation are available.

 CAMH also developed ECHO Coping with COVID, designed for Hospital-Based Healthcare Providers and Residents responding to the COVID-19 pandemic.
 Participants are invited to join ECHO sessions virtually through multi-point videoconference technology to share and learn about ways to build resilience and overall wellness through didactic lectures and case-based discussions.

-CAMH also launched a new hub that will house a growing list of evidence-based resources for health care workers and other front line responders to manage their own mental health, and support their patients and families at this time.
+CAMH also launched a hub that will house a growing list of evidence-based resources for health care workers and other front-line responders to manage their own mental health, and support their patients and families at this time.
 Visit the health care worker hub or visit www.camh.ca/covid19HCW.
 The site will be updated often as new resources are developed.

-A self-referral for healthcare workers can be found here*.
-CAMH and five other Ontario hospitals are providing access to mental health and addiction supports for health care workers who might be impacted by the COVID-19 pandemic.
-These supports will include access to resources, psychotherapy and psychiatric services.
+A self-referral for mental health care for healthcare workers can be found here*.
+CAMH and five other Ontario hospitals are providing access to psychotherapy and psychiatric services for healthcare workers who are impacted by stress related to the COVID-19 pandemic.

 CMHA also developed Online Resources for Social Connection and Mental Wellness During COVID-19 which includes apps to help with increasing social connection, apps to help with mental wellness and more online resources for mental health and addictions help.
 It also includes tips for managing your mental health during COVID and for supporting a loved one.